-Nobel, who had no children, signed his last will in 1895 and declared that the bulk of his estate should be converted into a fund and invested in safe securities.
-The four institutions in Sweden and Norway conferring the prizes were to be ‘the Swedish Academy of Sciences, Karolinska Institutet in Stockholm, the Academy in Stockholm’ and ‘a committee of five persons to be elected by the Storting’ (the Norwegian Parliament).
+In his last will, Nobel declared that he wanted the bulk of his assets to go to a fund, and that the interest from that fund should be distributed as annual prizes.
+He also declared that the four institutions in Sweden and Norway conferring the prizes were to be ‘the Swedish Academy of Sciences, Karolinska Institutet in Stockholm, the Academy in Stockholm’ and ‘a committee of five persons to be elected by the Storting’ (the Norwegian parliament).

-In 1900, the four institutions awarding the prizes agreed to create the Nobel Foundation, a private institution based on the will of Alfred Nobel.
-The Nobel Foundation would administer Alfred Nobel’s willed assets, totalling SEK 31 million (quite a sum of money at the time), make public announcements and arrange the prize ceremonies.
-The prize amount each year is based on the most recent return on investment.
-The capital is currently worth around SEK 3.1 billion (EUR 354 million, USD 474 million), which is almost twice the amount of the initial capital, taking inflation into account.
+In 1900 the four institutions awarding the prizes agreed to create the Nobel Foundation, a private institution based on the will of Alfred Nobel.
+The foundation would administer Alfred Nobel’s assets, totalling more than SEK 31 million (quite a sum of money at the time), make public announcements and arrange the prize ceremonies.

 Sweden and Norway were still in union (1814–1905) at the time of Alfred Nobel’s will, and exactly why Nobel wanted the Peace Prize in particular to be awarded by a Norwegian committee remains unclear.

-The youngest Nobel Prize winner to date is Lawrence Bragg, who was 25 years old when he was awarded the Nobel Prize in Physics with his father in 1915.
-The oldest prize winner to date is Leonid Hurwicz, who was 90 years old when he was awarded the Prize in Economic Sciences in 2007.
+The youngest Nobel Prize winner to date is Malala Yousafzai, who was 17 years old when she was awarded the Nobel Peace Prize in 2014.
+The oldest prize winner to date is John B. Goodenough, who was 97 when he was awarded the Prize in Chemistry in 2019.

-Rudyard Kipling is the youngest Literature Laureate to date.
-The Englishman, best known for The Jungle Book, was 42 years old when he was awarded the Literature Prize in 1907.
-The oldest Literature Laureate is Doris Lessing, who won the prize in 2007 at the age of 87.
+Rudyard Kipling is the youngest literature laureate to date.
+The Englishman, best known for The Jungle Book, was 41 years old when he was awarded the Literature Prize in 1907.
+The oldest literature laureate is Doris Lessing, who won the prize in 2007 at the age of 87.